njtsb1/Dragon-BallZ-Sphere-Manager/README.md

 # Dragon BallZ Sphere Manager

-Project developed to Bootcamp Impulso FullStack Developer with instruction from specialist [Laís Lima](https://github.com/lalizita "Laís Lima").</br>
+Project developed at Bootcamp Impulso FullStack Developer with instruction from specialist [Laís Lima](https://github.com/lalizita "Laís Lima").</br>
 Learning to build an application to manage the Dragon Balls, validating whether we can invoke Shenron and ensuring the quality of the software and that it has no flaws.
 The application is in React and we use the react testing library, jest and Cypress, which are essential testing tools.

 ![Sheron](https://user-images.githubusercontent.com/95108889/219049893-b2c1849c-e021-4166-a51a-1341e452e4b1.jpg)